-Grenadilla or Mpingo/African blackwood is extremely hard and is one of the most dense and heavy woods around.
+Grenadilla or Mpingo/African blackwood is extremely hard and is one of the densest and heavy woods around.
 It will need some care from time to time.
-This should be done after it has been thoroughly cleaned, otherwise the wood protection will lie on top of dirt and grease.
+This should be done after it has been thoroughly cleaned, otherwise, the wood protection will lie on top of dirt and grease.
 The wood can either be waxed or oiled.

 We dont recommend soaking the instrument extensively in an oil bath.
 It gives the instrument a lot of resistance and doesnt provide any additional protection.
 If you feel uncomfortable doing it yourself, we will be happy to assist you.
 To determine when to oil an instrument, just look at the surface.
 If it has turned gray and the pores are openly visible, it is about time.